classtranscribe/Deployment/README.md

   `git submodule foreach git pull origin master`

+4. Following instructions below for either development build or production build.

 For a development build on a local machine,

 1. Obtain a `.env` file from an admin and place it in `Deployment/`